Shariar-Hasan/QuoteVerse/Contributing.md

 - **Add your changes:**

   Add a Quote for website, fix bug or add new feature.
-You can see [here](#what-can-you-do) to get acknoledged about what can you do.
+You can see [here](#what-can-you-do) to get acknowledged about what can you do.

 - **Check the changed files**